Qualities Of Good Customer Service

 13 Essential Customer Service Skills

-Here are the three most important qualities that an excellent customer service professional should possess:
+Here are the thirteen most important qualities that an excellent customer service professional should possess:

 Customer Service Skill 1: Patience

 A good support rep can be patient.
 Often customers will not have all the information they need to help solve their problem, the problem may be generic, or the problem may be the result of errors of the customer themselves.

 In all of these cases, a little patience is a big help for those who have to deal with customer complaints, issues, or other issues.

 Customer Service Skill 2: Empathy and Sympathy